 Each core has a limited number of channels, with which it can connect to other cores.
-The connectivity between the channels of each core is assumed to be fully connected, but the number of channels per core can be adjusted.
-Gates matching the predicate (if any) use one of the available core/channel pairs for each core that they use (communication) qubits of.
-The core is of course determined by the qubit index, but the channel is undefined; the resource will use the first available channel.
+The channels are drawn from a system-wide pool of limited size.
+The connectivity between the channels of each core is assumed to be fully connected, but the number of channels per core can be adjusted, as can the size of the system-wide pool.
+Gates matching the predicate (if any) use one of the available channels for each of the gate's operand qubits.
+The applicable core per qubit is of course determined by the qubit index, but the channel is undefined; the resource will use the first available channel.